 You can derive all kinds of products from truffles.
 A true truffle aficionado will tell you that you need to sample one in its raw form.
 However, many people make oils and butters from them.

 For the best truffles, you will normally need to go sniffing and hunting towards the end of February and the start of March.
 However, there are some truffle markets which open earlier, around December time.
 Generally, don’t expect to find too many of them in the warmer months!

 While there’s a clear difference between natural truffles and chocolate truffles, Fritz Knipschildt decided to blend the two.
 The chocolatier’s $250 truffle – it’s seriously that expensive – coats a Périgord truffle in 70% dark chocolate, oil, sugar and cream.
 Savour it – as you’re likely paying over $100 a bite!

 The biggest white truffle ever discovered weighed in at around 4lbs.
 This is pretty hefty for a mushroom!
 It was found in Italy.

 It’s thought that the delicacy market for truffles dates back to ancient times, as the Romans and Greeks were thought to dine on them as luxury foodstuffs.
 There’s also an old adage that states they have aphrodisiac qualities!

-Do you know any interesting facts about truffles?
+Do you know any interesting or fun facts about truffles that we’ve missed?
 Share them here in the comments section below!